vcoromero/symbols-backend/README.md

 ## Introduction

 This project provides a backend service for fetching stock prices from different providers and logging them in a MySQL database.
-The service is built using Node.js, Express, and MySQL, and utilizes Docker for easy setup and deployment.
+I improved the service by giving it a better structure in general, I also added the names of the providers to use on the switch, I even used interfaces to manipulate the responses of the providers and also as an extra detail I used Docker for easy configuration and deployment of the database.

+I included the postman file to quickly make requests once the service is up.

 ## Prerequisites